 It Establishes Industry Expertise

-“Email marketing allows you to share content that demonstrates your knowledge and expertise in your specific industry or field, but it also gives you the opportunity to promote or announce a new product, service or limited-time special offer,” says Devassy.
+“Email marketing allows you to share content that demonstrates your […] expertise in your specific industry […], it also gives you the opportunity to promote or announce a new product, service or limited-time special offer,” says Devassy.

 It is Quick and Cost-Effective

-While many marketing techniques can be extremely costly, email marketing can be done for a relatively low price and doesn’t take up too much time.
-Especially if you are savvy to the industry, you can achieve great email marketing with a little effort.
-Even hiring an outside company to perform email marketing services can provide the highest returns on investment of any marketing strategy.
+While many marketing techniques can be extremely costly, email marketing can be done for a relatively low price.
+What’s more, it really doesn’t take up much of your time.
+Especially if you’re savvy to the industry, you can achieve great email marketing with quite little effort.
+Even hiring an outside company to perform email marketing services can provide the highest ROIs of any marketing strategy.

 The Disadvantages of Email Marketing